 We've officially entered the holiday season and you know what that means...it's time for baking cookies!
 There is a huge increase in baking during the month of December due to all the holidays, parties, celebrations, and get-togethers.
 And while I love to bake these 7 layer bars, banana nut bread, and homemade cinnamon rolls, baking cookies is one of my most favorite things to do!
 Just watch, you'll start seeing cookie recipes pop up everywhere.
 Which means December is a great month to participate in a cookie exchange!

-Cookie exchanges “officially" started in the early 20th century, but they've probably been around for thousands of years.
-Sometimes called a cookie swap party, different ladies would hold meetings at different homes to discuss a variety of topics.
-Foods and sweets were available and everyone would partake of different cookies on different days of the week at the different homes.
+The cookie exchange "officially" started in the early 20th century, but they've probably "unofficially" been around for thousands of years.
+Sometimes called a cookie swap or cookie exchange party, different ladies would hold meetings at different homes to discuss a variety of topics.
+Foods and sweets were available and everyone would partake in different cookies on different days of the week at the different homes.

-Some exchanges get competitive based on how the cookie looks and what ingredients are included.
-Before participating in a cookie exchange, make sure you understand the rules.
-If you're looking to host a cookie exchange, I love this article on how to host a cookie swap party.
+Some exchanges get competitive based on how they look and what ingredients are included.
+Before participating in an exchange, make sure you understand the cookie exchange rules.
+If you're looking to host a party, read up on how to host a cookie swap party.